Hen Party Planning Checklist for Bristol | 2026 Guide

 Reiterate payment information for outstanding balances

-Send a gentle reminder for any final payments due before the weekend.
+Send a gentle reminder for any money still owed before the weekend starts.

 Download any necessary Bristol-specific apps

-Download the First Bus app for public transport schedules or the Voi app if planning to use e-scooters.
+Download the First Bus app for schedules or the Voi app if you are using e-scooters around the city centre.

 Coordinate guest arrivals at the Bristol accommodation